allanj/pytorch_neural_crf/README.md

 2. Run the main file with command: `python trainer.py --context_emb elmo`.
 You are good to go.

 For using BERT, it would be a similar manner.
 Let me know if you want further functionality.
 Note that, we concatenate ELMo and word embeddings (i.e., Glove) in our model (check [here](https://github.com/allanj/pytorch_lstmcrf/blob/master/model/bilstm_encoder.py#L67)).
 You may not need concatenation for BERT.
+You need to install [HuggingFace Transformers](https://github.com/huggingface/transformers) and [BERT-As-Service](https://github.com/hanxiao/bert-as-service) before running the following preprocessing script.
+1. Run the script with `python -m preprocess.get_bert_vec YourData`.

+I suggest you also quickly read the documentation in BERT-As-Service before preprocessing.

 ### Running with our pretrained English (with ELMo) Model
 We trained an English LSTM-CRF (+ELMo) model on the CoNLL-2003 dataset.